 When you are speaking in public, you might be inclined to share as much information as possible.
-That, however, might not be the best choice.
+You should not do that.
 People only remember three things.
-Here’s the transcript of the video: Hello!
-I hope you’re doing well and I hope, you are planning on doing a lot of speaking this […]

 How often do you say the word “uhm” or “um” when you talk?
 Probably a lot.
 Because many people do.
 These words are called “filler words”.
 But how can you fix this?
 When you use filler words, you are thinking out loud.
 And that’s where the solution to stop saying “uhm” lies.
 Bas van den […]